State-of-the-Art Collapsar Jet Simulations Imply Undetectable Subphotospheric Neutrinos: Outer subphotospheric particle acceleration sites

 Jets which manage to pierce through the extended envelope are not supported by observations: successful jets should produce GRBs, whose progenitors do not exhibit any hydrogen line in their spectra~\citep{Levan:2016jav}.
 Hence, this case is not of interest to our discussion.

 Our benchmark simulations focus on jets breaking out from the stellar core, with no extended envelope engulfing the progenitor star.
 Hence, the jet freely propagates up to its photosphere.
 To date, numerical simulations tracking the dynamics of magnetized jets that break out in an extended stellar envelope are lacking.
 However, the outflow dynamics mimics the one of hydrodynamic jets above $R_\star$~\citep{Gottlieb:2022tkb}.
-Even though numerical simulations would be required, we rely on previous work on hydrodynamic jets to investigate the jet propagation in a massive envelope.
-Since the jet lifetime is not constrained by the simulation, we intend to explore the allowed parameter space and compute the value of $\tilde{t}_j$ required for halting the jet in the extended envelope.
+Even though numerical simulations would be required, we rely on previous work on hydrodynamic jets to investigate the propagation {of our benchmark jets} in a massive envelope.
+Since the jet lifetime is not constrained by the simulation, we intend to explore the allowed parameter space and compute the value of $\tilde{t}_j$ required for halting {jets resembling the simulated ones} in the extended envelope.
 The goal of this section is to expand on the results of Sec.~\ref{sec:acceleration} to unsuccessful jets.